 Mid-Term and/or Final Exam Information: A mandatory comprehensive final exam consisting of all information presented in the course will also be administered.
-You will have access to the Final Exam from Tuesday, December 5th through Thursday, December 7th.
+You will have access to the Final Exam from Monday, October 9th through Friday, October 13th.
 The Final Exam will be an online and open book.
-The access to the Final Exam will begin at 12:00 AM on 12/5, and it will close at 11:59 PM on 12/7.
+The access to the Final Exam will begin at 12:00 AM on 10/9, and it will close at 11:59 PM on 10/13.
 There will not be a late extension option for this assignment.
-Once the deadline ends at 11:59 pm on 12/7, you will not be able to access it, and it will not be reopened.
+Once the deadline ends at 11:59 pm on 10/13, you will not be able to access it, and it will not be reopened.

-Late Work Policy: This course allows one late assignment submission (for weeks 1-15 only) with no questions asked.
+Late Work Policy: This course allows one late assignment submission (for weeks 1-7 only) with no questions asked.
 This does not include discussion questions.
 You will need to request a late extension via e-mail to me either prior to the due date of the assignment or within 7 days after the due date.
-If you wait until after the 7 days after the due date, you will not be granted a late extension.
 I will reply with the final deadline to submit.
 There is only one free pass opportunity so please be mindful and only use it when necessary.